MicroSociety: History

-The MicroSociety program was the dream child of George Richmond, a painter, teacher, author and acclaimed educator who was raised by a single mother in poverty in the tenements of Manhattan's Lower East Side.
-His first job, at a Brooklyn elementary school in 1967, was a rookie teacher's nightmare.
-His fifth graders skipped class, scorned homework and slept through lectures, their apathy and cynicism surpassed only by their appetite for classroom warfare.
+The MicroSociety program was the dream child of George Richmond, a painter, teacher, author and educator who was raised by a single mother in poverty in the tenements of Manhattan's Lower East Side.
+His first job, at a Brooklyn elementary school in 1967, was a "rookie teacher's nightmare".
+His fifth graders skipped class, scorned homework and slept through lectures, their apathy and Cynicism surpassed only by their appetite for classroom warfare.

 Grades and testing were a basic dilemma.
 A grade on a paper or a score on a standardized test could not be saved, or invested, or traded for something of value.
 George began paying his students – in fake money – for completed assignments, good marks, and perfect attendance.
 Students then used that money to play a game – a sort of life-sized, walking version of Monopoly – in which they built, sold, and mortgaged various cardboard “properties” placed on shelving around the classroom.
 Some used their profits to start up ventures: a postal service, a comic book company, a loan agency.
 Disputes eventually led to the creation of laws, peace officers, courts, and a constitutional convention.
 They began to discover the relevance of reading and math through managing their society.
 Harvard invited this young innovator to come for his doctorate.
 His thesis, The MICROSOCIETY School: A Real World in Miniature, was published by Harper & Row in 1973 and excerpted in New Times magazine that same year.